-We all want to have freedom in our work, so freelancing is the first thought that comes to our mind.
-However at the beginning you wonder how to freelance?
-Right?
-Well, we were asking us that question at the start.
+We all want to have freedom in our work, so freelancing is the first thought that comes to our minds.
+However at the beginning you wonder how to freelance, right?
+Well, we were asking that question at the start.
 That’s why we have decided to write this article.
-This article will give you the answer on why it is a good idea and how to market yourself and most importantly, create a web design business.
-That’s what this article is a about.
+This article will give you the answer to why it is a good idea and how to market yourself and most importantly, create a web design business.
+That’s what this article is about.
 We will focus more on the business side of it.
 Check the table of contents and scroll to your interest.
 Ready?

 Table of Contents:

 - How to Grow From Freelancer to Web Design Professional [Podcast]